Anxiety Disorders Diagnosis and Treatment

 Anxiety Disorder Diagnosis

-If the anxiety is due to a medical condition, the doctor may order a urine test and other tests to ascertain the illness.
+Following this, the doctor may order a urine test and other tests to ascertain the illness.
 Other necessary steps for proper diagnosis include asking detailed questions about medical history and using questionnaires.
+For proper diagnosis, the medical professional will follow the DSM-5 standards to ensure that the criteria are being met.

 Anxiety Disorder Treatment Options